Play:1: Features

 The speaker is able to use Wi-Fi independently or a Sonos Bridge, Boost or itself by Ethernet connection to a router to form a wireless peer-to-peer mesh network called SonosNet with other speakers, allowing the user to play separate or identical media on one, many and/or all speakers within the network.
 The Wi-Fi can also be manually disabled through the source code.

 The Play:1 can be paired to another without creating a mesh network.
 This procedure, known as stereo pairing, establishes each speaker as a left and right channel for audio and can be further added to the Playbar and Sub to create a basic home theater system and tuned with Tuneplay.

 Design

 Hardware

-Unlike the Play:3, which have 3 Class-D amplifiers and a tweeter, and the Play:5, which has three tweeters and mid-woofers and six Class-D amplifiers, the Play:1 features two Class-D amplifiers, a subwoofer and a tweeter.
+Unlike the Play:3, which have 3 Class-D amplifiers and a tweeter, and the Play:5, which has three tweeters and mid-woofers and six Class-D amplifiers, the Play:1 features two Class-D amplifiers, a mid-woofer and a tweeter.
 It also has an AC and Ethernet port on the back of the speaker and is capable of 802.11a/b/g/n Wi-Fi connection.
 It runs on a 64-bit motherboard.